1

 Key features

 Are you a registered health and social care professional with experience of supporting and assessing learners in clinical practice?
 Do you want to consolidate your skills and gain academic accreditation for your role?
-Our distance learning module will enable you to study towards your goals at a time and place that suits you.
+Our blended learning module will enable you to study towards your goals at a time and place that suits you.

 This module can be studied at degree or masters level, as a standalone or counted towards some of our professional development qualifications.